 While there’s little I can do about my anaphylactic allergies, I tried the lactase pills and lactase milk to combat my lactose intolerance.
 Unfortunately, I only discovered that my body would not accept the substitute enzyme (a rarity) and even treats the substitute enzyme as an allergen.
 So, I went completely lactose-free.

 Eating out is a challenge, and there are many misconceptions about dairy despite it being one of the FDA’s eight (8) most common allergens.
 Even eating at a relative’s house can be tricky.
-People often don’t even understand how allergen-free foods can taste good.
+People often don’t even understand how friendly-for-me foods can taste good.
 Beyond even the actual food, many medications (from over the counter to prescription) use lactose as a filler.
 But I don’t want my food challenges to keep me from travelling or enjoying life, and I don’t believe it should.